 I’m still in the “test drive” phase of using this, so I expect ongoing changes and improvements.
 Initially, I’ve divided my notes into three main buckets, though rich links connect all these notes no matter where they reside.

 First, there are places.
 Each place that I visit gets its own separate note.
 This note has some basic information, including when I visited, and some basic journaling about the experience I had there.

 If there are interesting facts I learned, or insights I gained, I’ll keep track of them here too.
 I also add questions raised or things I might want to follow up on.
 The intent here isn’t to write a full report on the place, as much as it is to capture things that are interesting to me personally.

-Here an example from a recent stop at Homestead National Historical Park in Kansas.
+Here an example from a recent stop at Homestead National Historical Park in Nebraska.

 Second, there are trips.
 Again, each trip gets its own separate note.
 This note contains both some basic information (similar to my trip dashboard) about when I went, with whom, and links to the specific places (see above) that I visited.